Hand in Hand ‘extremely useful’ to socioeconomic situation: report

 5,518 members trained vs target of 4,300

 ‘Market linkage’ and ‘value addition’ training is the fourth and final step in Hand in Hand’s job creation model, provided only to those entrepreneurs who have proven their businesses are on solid footing and ready to grow.
-Hand in Hand Afghanistan targeted 4,300 members for market linkage training at the start of the programme and instead reached 5,518 – 73 percent of them women.
+Hand in Hand Afghanistan targeted 4,300 members for market linkage training at the start of the programme and instead reached 5,518.
 That’s 28 percent above target.
 The training will help make sure their businesses continue to grow – merging into co-operatives, linking with international value chains or simply expanding into new territories – for years to come.

 Based in part on interviews with members and in part on their own conclusions, the report’s authors made a number of recommendations, including: